 and encourage collective liberation.

-that Black Lives Matter and all forms of white supremacy are sin.
+that Black Lives Matter and that white supremacy is sin.

 that queer love is divine.

 that women must be granted full bodily autonomy.

 that the earth must be protected.

 that the rich “shall be sent away empty.”

 that all bodies are good bodies.

 And we celebrate our siblings of other faiths and spiritualities.